 Achilles tendon rupture commonly occurs in people playing recreational sports.
-The rupture usually occurs during an activity that puts load on the Achilles tendon.
-Achilles tendon rupture is common generally people of middle age and above, and can be treated both conservatively as well as surgically.
+The rupture usually occurs during an activity that puts a load on the Achilles tendon.
+Achilles tendon rupture is common generally people of middle age and above and can be treated both conservatively as well as surgically.

 It functions to move the foot into plantar flexion [downwards movement of the foot].

 Persons who have had an Achilles rupture are more likely than others to have Achilles tendinosis and repeat rupture on the opposite side.

 Causes of Achilles Tendon Rupture